How to Grow From Seed - Detailed Guide

 Sowing the Seeds

-Native seeds can be sown thickly (planted close together).
-Label with the name and sowing date.
-A good rule of thumb is to sow the seeds to the depth of the thickness of the seed and roughly 1/8 to ¼ inch apart.
-Seeds that are fine and dust-like are barely covered (if at all, see germination codes below).
-After sowing, cover the seeds with coarse sand, which is preferable to potting soil as the sand helps keep the seeds from splashing out in the rain.
+Label each pot with the species and sowing date.
+Native seeds can be sown thickly (planted close together): sow seeds to the depth of the thickness of the seed and roughly 1/8 to ¼ inch apart.
+Seeds that are fine and dust-like are barely covered by soil (if at all, see germination codes below).
+After sowing, sprinkle pots with coarse sand, which is preferable to potting soil as the sand helps keep the seeds from splashing out in the rain.
 If nearby weeds are a concern, cover flats with a spun poly covering such as Reemay.
 Keep watered, usually every couple of days to a week.
+Pay extra attention to pots and soil moisture during periods of drought.
+Leaving seeds outdoors through the fall, winter, and early spring, where they are exposed to freezing and fluctuating temperatures, bypasses the need for artificial indoor stratification (refrigerator).
+This is the simplest method.

 Waiting for Germination

-Each native seed has its own timetable for germination.
-This is very different from cultivated plants such as vegetables and annual flowers who have been bred and selected for rapid germination.
+Unlike cultivated plants like vegetables and annual flowers, which have been bred for rapid germination, each native seed has its own timetable.
 In wild plants, seed germination is often variable.
 Some seeds will germinate immediately while others germinate irregularly over a period of weeks, months or even years.
 This reproductive strategy is advantageous for a wild plant because offspring are dispersed over time, a better strategy for dealing with the climatic fluctuations.

 All tiny, dust-like seeds